-This is my go-to beginner crochet mittens pattern and my husband still loves and wears the pair I crocheted for him!
+This is my go-to beginner crochet mittens pattern and my husband still loves and wears the pair I crocheted for him.
 These crocheted mitts are great to give as gifts and perfect for donating to local charities and homeless shelters.

-To make these mittens, you need to know how to crochet only simple stitches.
-The cuff of the mittens is made using single crochet stitches (sc) and the main mitten and thumb are worked in half double crochet stitches (hdc).
-I find that half double crochet stitches (dc) create a fabric that is less open than double crochet stitches so they are better for warmth.
+I find that half double crochet stitches (hdc) create a fabric that is less open than double crochet stitches (dc) so they are better for warmth.
 I prefer using the half double crochet stitch over just regular single crochet stitches for the main mitten because the finished fabric is less stiff and easier to wear.

 These mittens have very little texture, so you don’t need to worry about stitches that stick out getting caught on things.
 The finished mittens are toasty warm and comfortable to wear.